 - Training panel members on scoring practices and basing evaluations on the standard scorecard

 - Performing immediate and specific behavior-based assessments after each candidate, rather than waiting until the end of the day to informally discuss the day’s lineup

-Once you hire the best candidate for the finance position, you can give them the best tools for the job with the online expense reporting and invoice management services of Chrome River.
+Once you hire the best candidate for the finance position, you can give them the best tools for the job with AP Automation from Chrome River.

 - Driving AP Success With Automation Part 3: How to Save Time and Money While Increasing Compliance

 - Driving AP Success With Automation Part 2: How to Create More Efficient Processes With AP Automation

 - VAT IT Partners With Emburse to Help Companies Save 27% on Expenses